Call us 01278 726 982

 • Struggles with having an intersectional identity – e.g. being LGBT+ and a person of faith, or being LGBT+ and a person of colour

-That’s not a rise in reporting of hate crimes, but a rise in the crimes themselves according to research conducted by organisations such as Stonewall and Warwickshire Pride, where a recent study showed that hate crime against LGBT+ people in one town are happening at a rate of more than twice the national average.
-Despite strides forward in terms of legal equality, society is yet to catch up.
+According to research conducted by organisations such as Stonewall and Warwickshire Pride, where a recent study showed that hate crime against LGBT+ people in one town are happening at a rate of more than twice the national average.
+There have been strides forward in terms of legal equality, steps backward as well!

 Of course, LGBT+ people experience the same problems as many other people.
 They experience anxiety, depression, low confidence and self-esteem, as lots of other people do.
 However, with LGBT+ people it’s often due to one of the problems stated above.
 It relates to their sexual orientation or gender identity in some way.